dgmora/rpackages/README.md

 ### Mocking downloads instead of using VCR

 For me it was quicker to use a simple mock than adding VCR

+### Would be nice™ to download and read the package info in parallel